 If you have a service code, navigate to the Maintenance menu.
 Enter the code with the numeric keys.
-If entered correctly, the Advanced Settings option will become visible.
+If entered correctly, the Advanced Settings option will become visible, as well as a red "shield" icon on top of the Maintenance menu..